Duquesne to Inaugurate Biomedical Engineering Program

 Drawing on strengths in professional programs and a liberal arts education, Duquesne University is poised to begin a biomedical engineering program.

 The program would be the only engineering degree offered in Southwestern Pennsylvania at a top-tier Catholic research institution.
+Biomedical engineering is one of the fastest growing areas within the field and one of the most diverse.

-"Biomedical engineering itself has a close association with allied health fields, which are well-respected at Duquesne," Seadler said.
+"Biomedical engineering itself has close association with allied health fields, which are well-respected at Duquesne," Seadler said.
 "This new program dovetails nicely with our schools of nursing, pharmacy and health sciences, as well as with natural and environmental sciences.

 "In addition, the field of engineering is recognizing the great value of an education delivered within a liberal arts atmosphere.
 Besides learning the hard skills expected of any engineer, our students will be provided the added advantage of a liberal arts background, which will enhance translational skills, communication and person-to-person interactions that are increasingly important in the field," said Seadler, who also serves as the Fritzky Chair in Biotechnology Leadership.